-Under current legislation, death benefits paid as lump sums to beneficiaries where the pension-holder is under the age of 75 on his/her demise are tax free.
+Under current legislation, death benefits paid as lump sums to beneficiaries where the pension-holder is under 75 on his/her demise are tax-free.
 The situation for the over 75’s is very different.
 An unreclaimable tax of 45% could be levied on the lump sum death benefit.
 In certain circumstances, this can be avoided or mitigated.
 However, when we consider that most people now live to 75 and beyond, this presents a real risk for the unprepared.

 Successive UK governments have had a habit recently of changing pension legislation without, it seems, too much thought for the differing circumstances of non-standard people.
 The same rules apply to a married couple with 2 children who rely almost entirely on one pension scheme, as a single person with no dependents and numerous sources of retirement income.

-Some might argue that the government and regulators approach is too conservative and almost eliminates an individual’s ability to make and be responsible for their own decisions.
-The obligation for defined benefit to defined contributions transfers in excess of £30,000 to only be allowed after the individual pays for expensive (and sometimes irrelevant) independent advice is a good example.
+Some might argue that the government and regulators’ approach is too conservative and almost eliminates an individual’s ability to make and be responsible for their own decisions.
+The obligation for defined benefit to defined contributions transfers above £30,000 to only be allowed after the individual pays for expensive (and sometimes irrelevant) independent advice is a good example.
 There appears to be no room for nuance or consideration of the many factors, financial or non-financial, which might be the real reasons for someone wanting to transfer.

 The Overseas Transfer Charge

-The Overseas Transfer Charge (OTC) of a 25% tax on the transfer of UK pensions to an overseas scheme was introduced by the government in 2016.
+The government introduced the Overseas Transfer Charge (OTC) of a 25% tax on the transfer of UK pensions to an overseas scheme in 2016.
 In general, residents of Europe/European Economic Economic (EEA) countries were exempt from this charge.

-In the case of a ‘no deal’ scenario, it is possible that the UK may elect to leave the EEA.
+In the case of a ‘no deal’ scenario, the UK may elect to leave the EEA.
 If this happens, all transfers to other EEA countries could be subject to the OTC charge.

 Possible outcomes to Brexit negotiations

 There are, of course, other possible outcomes.
 As and when the withdrawal agreement does pass through parliament, the UK will enter a transitional period of up to 21 months.
 In this case, essentially nothing would change until the end of 2020.
-Pressure would then be on to complete the new trade deal with the EU.
-This would give people a little more breathing space in order to plan their future.
+The pressure would then be on to complete the new trade deal with the EU.
+This would give people a little more breathing space to plan their future.

 Solutions to the Brexit QROPS issues

-In a post-Brexit UK any of the above risks could affect those who either left the country many years ago, have recently moved or are about to move.
+In a post-Brexit UK, any of the above risks could affect those who left the country many years ago, have recently moved, or are about to move.
 For every problem, there is usually either a complete solution or a way by which liabilities and structural issues can be solved.
 Much will depend on how the UK fares in the post-Brexit economic environment.
-Pensions seem to be considered low hanging fruit for governments seeking to raise revenue without creating bad headlines the day after the budget.
+Pensions seem to be considered low-hanging fruit for governments seeking to raise revenue without creating bad headlines the day after the budget.
 Subtle changes which could create major problems for the unprepared are easy to put in place.

 - Change the currency of your pension to your currency of reference